 For the actions to work, you need to connect particular modules: providers of input methods.
 The actions themselves are described in the "Settings" tab, behind the button "Actions and input methods".
 Ct.js comes with a number of default input providers:

-To create a new action, go to the "Settings" tab, and then click on the "Actions and input methods" button.
-A full-screen panel appears in which the actions themselves are specified in the left column, and input methods in the right column.
+To create a new action, go to the "Project" tab, and then click on the "Actions and input methods" tab on the left.
+A panel appears in which the actions themselves are specified in the left column, and input methods in the right column.

 Click the "Add Action" button.
 For example, we will describe the standard and, perhaps, the most important feature in any game – "Movement".
 If you have a platformer, then you need only horizontal movement.
 If not, then you may need vertical movement, too.
 Define these actions